loverso-smartthings/rayzurbock-SmartThings-BigTalker/README.md

   * New Feature:  poll() or refresh() on Talk() to try to update current status of player.
 Protect crash using try/catch routines.
   * New Feature:  Added detection of failure to convert text to speech (SmartThings intermittent issue with textToSpeech function), send notification instead so message is not missed.
   * New Feature:  Added new Talk variables %weathercurrent%, %weathertoday%, %weathertonight%, %weathertomorrow%.
 Can be added to any event.
+* 11/9/2014 - 1.1.4-Beta2
+  * BugFix:  Resolve an error that is present if both currentTrack and currentStatus return null. "java.lang.NullPointerException: Cannot get property 'status' on null object"